anindyadas2001/PetCareManager/README.md

 ` You are most welcome contributions!
 Please open an issue or submit a pull request for enhancements or bug fixes. `

 ### 📝 **Project Highlights**
-- Developed a Spring Boot web application and deployed using Tomcat.
+- Developed a Spring Boot web application and deployed it using Apache Tomcat.
-- Automated CI/CD with Jenkins, SonarQube, and AWS services.
+- Automated CI/CD with Jenkins, SonarQube, and deployed services on AWS.
-- Provisioned cloud infrastructure with Ansible using Infrastructure as Code (IaC) principles.
+- Used Ansible for automating infrastructure provisioning with Infrastructure as Code (IaC).